Gerry Harvey

-Gerry Harvey (born 18 September 1939) is an Australian entrepreneur best known for being the executive chairman of Harvey Norman Holdings, a company which runs Australian retail chain Harvey Norman.
+Gerald Harvey (born 18 September 1939) is an Australian entrepreneur best known for being the executive chairman of Harvey Norman Holdings, a company which runs Australian retail chain Harvey Norman.
 He co-founded it with Ian Norman in 1982.

 Biography

 Harvey was born in rural New South Wales and attended school at Bathurst and Katoomba before moving to Sydney to go to university when he was 17, but he dropped out.
 He got his start early, selling vacuum cleaners and fridges door-to-door for Goodwins of Newtown.
 When he was younger, Harvey was determined to be a farmer.

 "I went to university for a couple of years and I didn't enjoy university.
 The studying and the accountancy, economics, I just hated that stuff.
 Now the irony is here I am lawyer, accountant, I do it all day every day and sit at a desk.
 So I've never ended up where I wanted to be in many ways.
 I always wanted to be a farmer."